ABOUT US

 Smiling woman with long blonde hair wearing a black sleeveless top, with a blurred plant background.

-Sara is a creative leader, an animal lover, and a practitioner of various styles of yoga, though Rocket holds a special place in her heart.
-She’s been on the mat regularly since 2015, and strives to help students build personal awareness and meet themselves where they currently are, while having fun.
+Sara is a creative leader, an animal lover, and a practitioner of various styles of yoga.
+She’s been on the mat regularly since 2015, and as an instructor, strives to help students build personal awareness, create connection, and find more joy in all of life's moments.

-Through instruction, Sara hopes to give back to her community all the wisdom and love it has shown her.
-Sara is a registered yoga teacher with Yoga Alliance and holds an additional 100-hour certification in Rocket Yoga through the Progressive Ashtanga Vinyasa Yoga School under Kevin Castillo.
-Sara is forever a student.
+Through teaching, Sara hopes to give back to her community all the wisdom and love it has shown her.
+Sara is a registered yoga teacher with Yoga Alliance and holds an additional 100-hour certification in Rocket Yoga through the Progressive Ashtanga Vinyasa Yoga School under Kevin C. Sara is forever a student.
 She loves to travel and always has a yoga mat in her suitcase.

 A smiling man wearing a black t-shirt stands indoors next to a tall potted plant.